WORK

 SOLUTION_

 Atom OS taught me that subtraction is a design decision.
-The hardest part wasn't adding features — it was deciding what to withhold.
 I'd revisit the onboarding flow to help users understand the philosophy before they start using it.